St. Louis Ribs Asia Style using the 4:1 method with Rainbow Slaw

 • 4 tbsp brown sugar or honey

-• optional: 2 cloves of garlic,
+• optional: 2 cloves garlic,

 finely chopped or pressed

-• Optional: 1 tsp fresh ginger, grated
+• optional: 1 tsp fresh ginger, grated

-• Optional for thickening: 1 tsp cornstarch
+• optional for thickening: 1 tsp cornstarch

-starch mixed with 1 tbsp water
+mixed with 1 tbsp water

 For the Rainbow Slaw: